koenrane/KR-new-site/content/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 For the agent to be _strictly corrigible_ to {$\pi_\text{correct: A}$, $\pi_\text{correct: B}$, $\pi_\text{correct: C}$}, it must be true that $R(\color{blue}{A}),R(\color{blue}{B}),R(\color{blue}{C})> \max(R(\color{red}{A}),R(\color{red}{B}),R(\color{red}{C}))$.
 Yay!
 Strict corrigibility works!

-But hold on...
+Hold on...
 What if the dynamics changed, such that the human wouldn't shut down the agent by default, but the agent could _manipulate the human into correcting it_?
 Whoops!
 This agent is still incorrigible!

 <hr/>